-Create a New Certifi Back Continue Upload a Certificate Signing Request To manually generate a Certificate, you Learn more > need a Certificate Signing Request (CSR) file from your Mac.
+Create a New Certifi Create a New Certificate Upload a Certificate Signing Request To manually generate a Certificate, you Learn more > need a Certificate Signing Request (CSR) file from your Mac.
 Choose File CertificateSigningRequest.certSigningRequest

 Once you click "Continue", Apple will generate your Developer ID Application Certificate.
 Click the "Download" button and save the certificate on your local machine: